 2880 Grays Road, Prince Frederick, MD 20678

 This 100-acre ecological sanctuary includes the northernmost naturally occurring stand of bald cypress trees in America.
-A nature trail features an elevated boardwalk.
-The Nature Center houses live animals and exhibits.
-Classes, demonstrations, field trips and special programs are offered throughout the year.
-Reservations are required for groups of 10 or more.
+A nature trail features an elevated boardwalk and a nature center (currently closed) houses live animals and exhibits.
 No pets allowed.
 Hours vary by season.
+Common bird species here include spring migrating warblers, Louisiana waterthrush, red bellied woodpecker and red-eyed vireo.
+A notable species to watch for here is the prothonotary warbler.

 Calvert Cliffs State Park